1604042736/FMCL/README.en.md

 - `--updated filename` will delete `filename`.
 Generally, the old version will be deleted when updating

-- `--only module` import `module` and display UI in it.
+- `--only module [arg1,arg2,...]` import `module` and display UI in it.`arg1,arg2,...` will be passed into UI's initialization function as initialization parameters.
 The default class name is the same as the file name, and there is only one class in a file

 ## Project Structure